AzureAD/passport-azure-ad/README.md

 ## 2. Versions
 Current version - 4.0.0
-Minimum  recommended version - 1.4.6
+Latest version that support's SAML and WSFED - 2.0.3 Minimum  recommended version - 1.4.6
 You can find the changes for each version in the [change log](https://github.com/AzureAD/passport-azure-ad/blob/master/CHANGELOG.md).